HoseinRanjbar/Emotion_Recognition/README.md

 ## Introduction

-Emotion recognition and sentiment analysis are pivotal tasks in speech processing and machine learning, particularly in real-world scenarios involving multi-party, conversational data.
-This paper presents a multimodal approach to tackle these challenges, on the MELD dataset.
+This paper presents a multimodal approach to tackle emotion recognition and sentiment analysis, on the MELD dataset.
 We propose a system that integrates four key modalities using pre-trained models:
-RoBERTa for text, Wav2Vec2 for speech, InceptionResNet for facial expressions, and a CNN+Transformer architecture trained from scratch for video frame analysis.
+RoBERTa for text, Wav2Vec2 for speech, InceptionResNet for facial expressions, and a CNN+Transformer architecture trained from scratch for video analysis.

+This repository provides a PyTorch-based implementation of the paper **"Context Matters: Video-based Emotion Recognition"**.